ethsana/exportSanaKey/README.md

-# exportSwarmKey
+# exportSanamKey

-`exportSwarmKey` is a command-line utility to get the Ethereum keys from your Swarm keystore file.
+`exportSanamKey` is a command-line utility to get the Ethereum keys from your Sana keystore file.

-We reccomend the usage of `bee-clef`, but if you inadvertedly started `bee` without `bee-clef`, this is as good as it gets.
+We reccomend the usage of `ant-clef`, but if you inadvertedly started `ant` without `ant-clef`, this is as good as it gets.

 ## Requirements
 - [golang](https://golang.org/doc/install)